acornprover/acornprover.org/docs/language/basic-concepts.md

 n > 1 and not exists(d: Nat) { d > 1 and d != n and exists(q: Nat) { q * d = n } }
 ```

+The first step in verification is compilation.
+When an expression is malformed, or does not typecheck, this should be reported as a red-squiggle error during the compilation phase.
+Compilation turns each expression into a normalized internal representation, with data structures designed for fast proving.

 ## Statements

 Acorn is a statement-based language.
 When you verify Acorn code, it checks that every statement is well-formed and true.